p4privacy/sentinel-node-guide/README.md

 How to install a Sentinel node for newbies.
 You can install a Sentinel node either at home (a Raspberry Pi 4 is fine) or on a VPS.
-You need to have Linux.
+You need to have Linux operating system.

 ## Menu